gaps-closure/hal/README.md

 The HAL daemon has the following major components:
 - [API](api/) to applicaitons (*xdcomms library*), which provide the high level inteface used by Applications to: a) send and receive Applicaiton Data Units (ADUs), and b) describe the ADU confuration.
 - [Application generated Codecs](appgen/), which define how how the xdcomms library serializes ADUs for transmission (based on the ADU configuration description).
+- [Data Plane Switch](daemon/), which forwards data based based on the HAL confifguration file forwarding rules.
-- [Packetization](daemon/), which converts between the inteal HAL format (containing tag and ADU) and the different packet formats.
+- [Packetizer](daemon/), which converts between the inteal HAL format (containing tag and ADU) and the different packet formats.
 Each CDG packet format has a separate sub-components that performs the encoding and decoding to and from the HAL internal format.
-- [Device Management](daemon/), which opens the devices specified in the configuration file.
 - [Device read and write](daemon/), whcih wait for packets on all the opened read devices and forward them based on the **halmap** forwarding table specified in the configuration file.
+- [Device Manager](daemon/), which opens the devices specified in the configuration file.
+It also provisions the CDGs with security policies.

-ALso included in the HAL directory are [test](test/) programs, which includes:
+Also included in the HAL directory are [test](test/) programs, which includes:
 - **Appplication test program**, which provides and example of sending and receiving different data types through HAL.
 - **Halperf**, whcih emulates an application sending and receiving data through HAL at a specified rate.
 It also collects performance statistics.
-- **HAL confifguration files**, which a) define the supported device conigurations, and b) deine the halmap forwarding rules.
+- **HAL confifguration files**, which a) define the supported device conigurations, and b) define the halmap forwarding rules.
 - **Simple network emulation**, which emulate the HAL devices and the remote HAL.